A total number of 5,986 votes have been casted up till 21 November 2005!

 Bernard: "You mean by terrorists?"

-Sir Humphrey: "By the BBC, Bernard."
+Sir Humphrey: "By the BBC, Bernard."2.1 The Compassionate Society

 With only a narrow margin victory over quote number four, the following quote got 34.8% of the votes: